mlz-ictrl/nicos/doc/source/howtos/plugplay.rst

 instruments.

 The ``cachereg`` process is started when the box boots up and sends a UDP broadcast to find all cache processes in its network.
 All running cache servers in that network will get a periodic update on the ``se/...`` key described above that this box is available.

-The convention used by ``cachereg`` is that the NICOS setup name is always the same as the short hostname (first component of the DNS name) of the machine it is running on.
+The convention used by ``cachereg`` is that the ``<identifier>`` is always the fully-qualified hostname, while the ``<setup>`` name is always the short hostname (first component of the DNS name) of the machine it is running on.

 .. rubric:: Footnotes